NES / Famicom Architecture

 Image

-To render something on the screen, the PPU must know what graphics to draw, where on the screen to place them; and how to draw them (i.e. which palette to use).
+To render something on the screen, the PPU must know which graphics to draw, where on the screen to place them, and how to draw them (i.e., which palette to use).

-To answer these questions, the PPU came pre-programmed with a different memory map that looks for the following type of data:
+To answer these questions, the PPU came pre-programmed with a different memory layout that looks for specific types of data:

-Don’t worry about the new terminology, the meaning of these data structures is discussed step-by-step in the following paragraphs.
+Don’t worry about the new terminology; the meanings of these data structures are discussed step by step in the following paragraphs.

 Constructing the frame